 Who Is Janet Jackson?

-Born on May 16, 1966, in Gary, Indiana, Janet Jackson is an award-winning recording artist and actress who's the youngest child of the Jackson family of musicians.
+Janet Jackson is an award-winning recording artist and actress who's the youngest child of the Jackson family of musicians.
 She is best known for hit singles like "Nasty," "Love Will Never Do (Without You)," "That's the Way Love Goes," "Together Again" and "All for You."
-Jackson is ranked as one of the best-selling artists in contemporary music, having released an array of multi-platinum albums like Control, Rhythm Nation 1814 and Janet in collaboration with Jimmy Jam and Terry Lewis.
+Jackson is ranked as one of the best-selling artists in contemporary music, having released an array of multi-platinum albums like Control, Rhythm Nation 1814 and Janet, in collaboration with Jimmy Jam and Terry Lewis.
 In 2015 she reunited with the two producers for Unbreakable, which became her seventh No. 1 album.

 Singer, songwriter and actress Janet Jackson was born on May 16, 1966, in Gary, Indiana.
 The youngest of nine children born to Katherine Esther and Joseph Walter Jackson, she grew up in the affluence of a show business family.
 Her five brothers — Jackie, Tito, Marlon, Jermaine and Michael — signed a contract with Motown Records in 1968 and would go on to rule the charts as The Jackson Five, with such hits as "I Want You Back," "The Love You Save," "ABC" and "Dancing Machine."